valetivivek/JobScoop/Sprint-2/Sprint2.md

 - **Content-Type:** `application/json`

 ## Functionality

 1. **Companies Query:**
-   - Fetches all company IDs and names from the `companies` table.
-   - Builds a map with each company name as a key and initializes an empty list for its career links.
+   - Fetches all company IDs and names from the `companies` table, building a map with each company name as a key and initializing an empty list for its career links.
 2. **Career Sites Query:**
-   - For each company, queries the `career_sites` table to retrieve all associated career links.
+   - For each company, queries the `career_sites` table to retrieve all associated career links and populates the map.
-   - Populates the company’s entry in the map with these links.

 3. **Roles Query:**
    - Fetches all role names from the `roles` table and compiles them into a list.
 4. **Response Construction:**
-   - Constructs a JSON response containing:
-     - A `companies` object mapping company names to arrays of career links.
+   - Constructs a JSON response containing a `companies` object (mapping company names to arrays of career links) and a `roles` array.
-     - A `roles` array containing all role names.

 ## Response